-Nearly 40,000 students study at The University of Manchester, but our student services make sure that every individual gets all the support they need.
+Around 40,000 students study at The University of Manchester, and our support services make sure that every individual gets all the support they need.

-Our Student Services Centre is the single point of contact for your administrative dealings with us, including questions relating to finance, immigration, student cards, exams or graduation.
-You can call in and speak to us in person or contact us by telephone or email.
+The Student Services Centre will be your contact point for administrative questions throughout your student journey, from fees, immigration and student cards through to exams and graduation.
+You can call in to speak to them in person or contact them by telephone or email.

 Peer support offers you the opportunity to gain advice and help from students who have been in the same position as you.
 Our peer mentor schemes are led by students, for students.
 Peer mentors are higher-year students on the same degree programme as you.
 Since they’ve already been a student at Manchester for at least a year, they should be able to help you with anything you might be worried or unsure about.

 We understand that some students may be studying alongside other responsibilities.
 Our Students’ Union offers support, advice and networking for student parents and student carers, as well as for students living at home.

 You’ll need to register with a local doctor for your health care – and you’ll be able to do so on campus during Welcome.
 For dental care you’ll need to register with a local dentist, although our University Dental Hospital offers emergency treatment.

 Safety and security are issues in all big cities, but our excellent relationship with Greater Manchester Police helps keep you informed so you can enjoy everything that Manchester has to offer without taking any unnecessary risks.

 We offer practical advice on the simple precautions you can take to maximise your personal security and safeguard your possessions.
 We have our own security service which provides security across all campus areas helping to make our University an area of low crime.

 The University takes a zero-tolerance approach to incidents of bullying, harassment and discrimination.
 Students, staff and visitors can report something anonymously or get support from an advisor should they see or experience it.